Jonesy2910/Encryption_Blind_Index/src/main/java/org/README.md

 #### 4. Check for other vulnerabilities
 #### 5. Comment code for better documentation
 #### 6. Look into how to store the encryption keys on AWS so they are more secure

-## What I Learned 🧑‍🎓

-## The Process 👩🏽‍🍳
-I started by rendering a canvas with rough.js to create the base for all the drawings.
-Then, I focused on drawing on the canvas, allowing users to make lines, rectangles, and other shapes.

-Next, I made sure users could move elements around.
-This was important for adjusting drawings.
-After that, I added the ability to resize elements to give more control over the shapes.

-To make sure mistakes could be fixed, I implemented undo and redo features.
-I also added freehand drawing for a more natural sketching experience and a text tool to label or note on the canvas.

-To navigate larger drawings, I put in pan and zoom tools.
-With everything functioning, I designed the whole UI to make it user-friendly and appealing.

-Finally, I added testing with Cypress and Testing Library.
-I conducted end-to-end tests on drawing and manipulating text, lines, rectangles, and freehand drawings to make sure everything worked smoothly.

-Along the way, while building everything, I took notes on what I've learned so I don't miss out on it.
-I also documented the behind-the-scenes processes every time a feature was added.

-This way, I understood what I've built.
-The funny thing is, as soon as I started to document what happened behind the scenes and the features I've added, it made me realize that we fully understand something once we've actually taken a step back, thought about it, and documented what we've done.
-I think this is a good practice to follow when learning something new.